-We have established and implemented a formal safety reporting program that allows MTA dba WeGo Public Transit employees and Gray Line contractor employees to voluntarily report any safety issues, conditions, or concerns they may see during their day-to-day delivery of transit services.
+We have established and implemented a formal safety reporting program that allows our employees and contractor employees to voluntarily report any safety issues, conditions, or concerns they may see during their day-to-day delivery of transit services.
 This voluntary safety reporting program is separate from our mandatory reporting requirements for accidents and incidents.

 The employee safety reporting program (ESRP) provides protections for employees who report safety issues, concerns, or conditions.
 It ensures that discipline will not be applied, and employees have protection against reprisal or any other adverse action for reporting a safety issue, concern, or condition.

-The ESRP also describes employee behaviors that are not protected under the program and may result in disciplinary action, such as an employee engaged in an illegal act, committed gross negligence, or deliberately or willfully disregarded regulations or procedures.
+The ESRP also describes employee behaviors that are not protected under the program and may result in disciplinary action, such as an employee engaged in an illegal act, committed gross negligence, or deliberately or willfully disregarded regulations or WeGo Public Transit procedures.
 Employees who report safety issues, concerns, and conditions are also generally protected under Occupational Safety and Health Administration whistleblower protections.